dagger/dagger/docs/current/guides/757394-use-services.md

 # Use Services in Dagger

 :::warning
 Dagger v0.8.8 includes a breaking change for binding service containers to containers.
-You must call `Container.service()` (Node.js and Python) or `Container.Service()` (Go) to get a service instead of binding directly to a container.
+The `Container.withServiceBinding` API now takes a `Service` instead of a `Container`, so you must call `Container.asService` on its argument.
 See the section on [binding container services to containers](#bind-service-containers-to-containers) for examples.
 :::

 ## Introduction